igoose1/minitrust/README.md

 # Minitrust

-Minitrust is a tool to verify minisign signatures with public keys from "trusted list".

-For more information about minisign, please refer to the [Minisign documentation][minisign-docs].
-As a core library and an only dependency minitrust uses [go-minisign][go-minisign].
+Minitrust is a tool that verifies minisign signatures using public keys from a trusted list.
+For more information about minisign, please see the [Minisign documentation][minisign-docs].
+Minitrust relies solely on [go-minisign][go-minisign] as its core library and only dependency.

 [minisign-docs]: https://jedisct1.github.io/minisign/
 [go-minisign]: https://github.com/jedisct1/go-minisign/